AngularDart as a Development Environment for Small Web Apps

 ></material-input>

-Also, the right-hand value of ngModelChange must be a class member.
+Also, the right-hand side of ngModelChange must be included in the class.

 Bad